KTH-dESA/Drin_Water_Energy_Nexus_Model/README.md

 ## Installation
-To install the required dependencies, install the miniconda or conda package manager and create a conda environments running conda env create -n <name-of-environment> -f envs/requirements.txt in the conda shell or git bash (replace <name-of-environment> by a custom name for your environment).
-Afterwards, activate the environment with conda activate <name-of-environment> or source activate <name-of-environment>.
+To install the required dependencies, install the miniconda or conda package manager and create a conda environments running `conda env create -n <name-of-environment> -f envs/requirements.txt` in the conda shell or git bash (replace <name-of-environment> by a custom name for your environment).
+Afterwards, activate the environment with `conda activate <name-of-environment>` or `source activate <name-of-environment>`.

 The notebook environment is intended to run the standalone jupyter notebooks, provided for each step of the model.

 ## Running the Model
-To run the model, first activate the previously created conda environment for notebooks by running conda activate <name-of-environment> source activate <name-of-environment> and then type jupyter notebook.
+To run the model, first activate the previously created conda environment for notebooks by running `conda activate <name-of-environment>` or `source activate <name-of-environment>` and then type `jupyter notebook` and hit entre.
 Alternatively, you can start the Anaconda navigator, select the previously created environment and start a Jupyter notebook session.
 Open any of the runner files of either model and follow the steps.